leyfall/coding_journey/DAYS.md

 Day 123 - 04.26.6

-- 10 mins in python
+- 10 mins in python in phone will add again, just got dig dipper in python more.
+Fundamentals
+-